 - Low profile design

 Smith’s helmets are known for being lightweight, comfortable, and breathable.
-The Smith Optics Engage is built with the VaporFit system to ensure an airtight feel, and the AirEvac channels promote airflow and reduce fogging.
+The Smith Optics Persist is built with the VaporFit system to ensure an airtight feel, and the AirEvac channels promote airflow and reduce fogging.

 For road bikers looking for extra features such as glasses storage and an adjustable visor, the Engage has you covered.
 It’s stylish while also being top-notch in safety with the MIPS system.